 The goal of the General Business Option is to prepare students with the necessary knowledge and skills to gain access to career opportunities in the business field.
 The coursework students complete in the general business option will enhance their ability to become an ethical, responsible, decisive, organized, analytical, and critical-thinking business people with exposure to cultural diversity and interacting with those who possess alternative business styles.
 Whether students are attaining certification and/or an AAS Degree in this field, they can seek a career in a wide field of business occupations.
-The design of this Program will prepare students to:
+Upon degree completion, students will be able to: